 Monaco, a city built on steep Mediterraean cliffs

 Monaco Grand Prix

-Hercules Port is also the place where the Formula 1 Grand Prix race starts and ends.
-The Monaco Grand Prix is held every year in May-June.
-The race is held on the winding streets right in Monaco town center.
+Hercules Port is the place where the Formula 1 Grand Prix race starts and ends.
+The Monaco Grand Prix is held every year in May and June.
+They are driving on the winding streets right in the town center.

-Behind the harbor are some pretty hidden quarters with old buildings and quiet streets.
-These old houses differ from the others in this part of Monaco where most buildings are from the 1960s or 1970s and a lot higher than these.
+Behind the harbor hide some pretty quarters with old French-style buildings.
+These old houses make a striking contrast to all others in the central part of Monaco where most buildings are built in the 1960s or 1970s concrete block style.
+I prefer these old ones.

 Monaco has the world’s highest per capita income.
-Yet people in Monaco have the same favourite thing to keep themselves busy with as everybody else: the phone.
+Yet people in Monaco have the same favorite thing to make themselves busy as all others: the phone.

-Monaco’s oldest part is up on the rock where the Palais Princier is.
-The rock is called Le Rocher and it’s flat at the top.
-Once you get up along the long easy stairs from Place d’Armes (see the photo) you don’t have to worry about stairs when strolling in the old town.
+Yet Monaco has a still older part.
+The oldest part is up on the rock where the Palais Princier is.
+The rock is flat at the top and called Le Rocher.
+Once you get up along the long easy walkway from Place d’Armes , you don’t have to worry about any stairs up in the old town.